CrunchyData/pgstigcheck-inspec/README.md

 inspec --version
 ```

-### Setting & Reviewing the Core Profile Attributes
+### Setting & Reviewing the Core Profile Inputs

-The `core` or `shared` attributes are set in the `inspec.yml` file in the profile.
+The `core` or `shared` inputs are set in the `inspec.yml` file in the profile.
 This stores the default values for the
-shared attributes that the profile uses to examine your system.
+shared inputs that the profile uses to examine your system.

-These attributes _should not be edited directly_!
+These inputs _should not be edited directly_!

-If you need to override the default values for the core attributes to better match your system under evaluation, please:
+If you need to override the default values for the core inputs to better match your system under evaluation, please:

-1. Review the attributes and their defaults in the `inspec.yml` and note the attributes/inputs you need to tailor for your installation.
+1. Review the inputs and their defaults in the `inspec.yml` and note the inputs you need to tailor for your installation.
-2. Create a `system` or `instance` specific `attributes.yml` - such as `attributes.mysystem.yml` and override the attributes with this file.
+2. Create a `system` or `instance` specific `inputs.yml` - such as `inputs.mysystem.yml` and override the inputs with this file.
-3. When you run the profile, you can load your updated attributes using the `--attrs` flag on the `inspec exec` command (see below)
+3. When you run the profile, you can load your updated inputs using the `--attrs` flag on the `inspec exec` command (see below)

-### Sensitive Attributes (aka `passwords`, `system accounts` and `owners` in your PostgreSQL database )
+### Sensitive Inputs (aka `passwords`, `system accounts` and `owners` in your PostgreSQL database )

 The recommend way to store sensitive information is to use one of the environmental variables outlined below.
 For instance, you can set the password for the PostgreSQL user with the `PG_USER_PWD` environmental variable.

-Alternatively, you can set these variables in your `attributes.mysystem.yml` file, but again, this is not recommended for sensitive information like passwords.
+Alternatively, you can set these variables in your `inputs.mysystem.yml` file, but again, this is not recommended for sensitive information like passwords.

 #### Set the following `environment variables` before you run the profile: